ablaom/MLJTuning.jl/README.md

 ```

 More precisely, the `methods!` method (which is allowed to return
-mutliple models) is called until the number of models exceeds
+multiple models) is called until the number of models exceeds
 `default_n(tuning)`, or `methods!` returns an empty list.

 The fallback is